jsirex/biome/UX_PRINCIPLES.md

    - Avoid creating delays or failures in the core experience.
 It goes without saying, but your users are here to accomplish a task and that is paramount to your data needs.
 Don’t degrade or break the UX to serve yourself and your analytical desires.
     - For example, piggyback other activities that require internet calls and note in the output of that command that you’re sending analytics data.
     - Batch data and send it in chunks.
    - Make opting in and out both simple and clear.
 User should be confident that when they opt out, all tracking remnants have been removed.
-Add a simple command (e.g. hab analytics off) along with manual instructions if they want to nuke the possibility on their own (e.g. delete the /analtyics/directory).
+Add a simple command (e.g. bio analytics off) along with manual instructions if they want to nuke the possibility on their own (e.g. delete the /analtyics/directory).
 - Do track things that will help you improve the CLI UX.
   - Which commands are most used?
   - Which would be good indicators of usage trends?